mrpejker/cardano-e2e-example/tutorial/preliminaries/dapp_architecture.rst

 On the Server side, we run three services: the Plutus Application Backend (**PAB**), an Indexer service (currently **Blockfrost**), and a **Budget** service.
 The PAB is in charge of running the dApp off-chain code for building an unbalanced transaction.
-The Indexer service is used by PAB for querying the blockchain.
-Finally, the Budget service provides the evaluation of Plutus scripts, obtaining memory and cpu execution units that a validator consumes, which is needed for completing transactions' balance.
+The Indexer service is used by the PAB for querying the blockchain.
+Finally, the Budget service provides the evaluation of Plutus scripts, obtaining memory and CPU execution units that a validator consumes, which is needed for completing transactions' balance.

 The following diagram shows the complete flow for performing a dApp operation: